 Everyone contributes to the success of the business, David says, but Fatima’s role has been key.
 “Hiring Fatima was the best decision I’ve ever made,” he said.

+Fatima was the first relative he hired full-time, but not the last.
 Clemente, the oldest brother who left school at 16 to help support the family is now the head mechanic.
 David’s father, Gerardo, does welding and fabrication for FMS.
-Alan, the youngest brother, is head of the parts department.
+Alan, the youngest brother, is the head of the parts department.
 Gerardo Jr., the third of five siblings, lives in Seattle and works for Costco.
 He also consults with David and Fatima on Fasts Mobile Service’s expansion plans.

-Sharing what they have and taking care of each other, whether a family member or not, seems part of the culture at Fast Mobile Service Truck Repair and Parts.
+Sharing what they have and taking care of each other, whether a family members or not, seems part of the culture at Fast Mobile Service.

 “I think our main thing is to treat our people right,” David said.
 “Take care of our customers, take care of our employees.”